RGBboy/big-block-time/readme.md

 ### render

+* Non deterministic
-Fired after the update event
+* Fired after the update event

 ## To Do

-* configuration via provider
+* configuration
 * Alpha for update and render event for interpolation
-* Add .step function
 * Add .replay or .rewind function

 ## License